- Open Access

 There were no statistically significant differences (p > .05) between the two groups according to the following variables:

-Comparability of the two populations: age and mean length of admission
+Age and mean length of admission (Table 3)

 Geographic distribution: the odds ratios for the 8 different regions ranged from .29 to 2.38; the proportion of patients from Reykjavík vs. other (rural) regions slightly increased between the two study period (from 63.7% to 70.6%).